Utah’s State-Based Solar Tax Credit in 2020 and Beyond

 Solar Companies are Prepared for Phase Down

-In fact, the solar industry is already preparing for the inevitable.
+The solar industry is already preparing for the inevitable.
 The Solar Energy Industries Association (SEIA) has proposed a plan to combat price increases.

 A Solution to Price Increases: Streamlined Solar Permitting

 The SEIA has found that a majority of soft costs come from permitting.
-On average these costs equal about 30 percent of the cost to install solar.
+On average, these costs equal about 30 percent of the cost to install solar.